Sun Dolphin Seaquest 10 Review

 Ease of Transport

-Moving on to evaluate the Sun Dolphin's performance out of the water, we graded the difficulty of moving this board around, which also accounts for 15% of its total score.
+Moving on to evaluate the Sun Dolphin's performance out of the water, we graded the difficulty of moving this board around.
 We considered the weight of each board, the ergonomics of the handle, and the difficulty in loading it on a car when determining the scores.
 The Seaquest 10 did quite poorly.
 Its rating was mostly weighed down by its, well, weight.

-In our tests, this board weighed in at 46-pounds and making it one of the heaviest boards in the group by far.
+In our tests, this board weighed in at 46 pounds, making it one of the heaviest boards in the group by far.
 It has 20+ pounds over the lightest models.

 Luckily, the molded handle in the middle of the board is pretty comfortable and works well.
 Moving the board short distances isn't too bad if you can get past the bulk.
 It also has a soft handle at the back of the board so you can carry it with two people.
 This is our preferred method.